C-T-Ailey/Bootleg-Bills-Frontend/README.md

 * The most fulfilling win of the project is easily the project itself.
 We started with the knowledge that we were aiming high; the fact that we were able to plan and construct the app with nearly every feature we initially envisioned is nothing short of a resounding success for each of us.
 * Creating an application which neatly separates the functionality for two different categories of user was a significant accomplishment, and offered a great deal of insight into how the average E-Commerce app may function behind the scenes of what a customer would typically see.
 * Being given the opportunity to provide custom media assets, and being able to create them to an appreciable quality, went a long way towards making the project feel authentic, unique and personal to us.

-#### Bugs
-* As the majority of our products are derived from TV shows, films and video games, we had initially intended to use a third party IMDB API in order to generate trivia about the product’s source material in the product details view.
-Due to time constraints, we were unable to implement it in time; I would ideally like to see this minor but enriching feature implemented.
-A product search feature in the product index view is also among potential future features, as well as an Order Ref. search and Order Status filter in the seller dashboard.
-A means of storing the shopping cart data in the browser’s local storage would be beneficial in preventing the shopping cart’s contents from being lost due to a page refresh or connectivity issues.

 #### Future Inclusions and Improvements
 * As the majority of our products are derived from TV shows, films and video games, we had initially intended to use a third party IMDB API in order to generate trivia about the product’s source material in the product details view.
 Due to time constraints, we were unable to implement it in time; I would ideally like to see this minor but enriching feature implemented.